Heritage - 32: Rest in Peace, Silent Memorials Call Out Across the Years in the City of London Cemetery

 It's a sunny day this side of London, a chill is in the air but that's understandable...

-I thought I'd take a few pictures.
+I thought I'd take a more recent picture.
 Hadn't used the camera for a while, so I decided to give it an airing.
-So after visiting the cafe, coffee, biscuits and a chat with one of the staff - a proper Geordie from Newcastle-upon-Tyne, we talked about where the TV series 'The Likely Lads' was filmed - I set out down the main avenue past the new crematorium.
+So after visiting the cafe, coffee, biscuits and a chat with one of the staff - a proper Geordie from Newcastle-upon-Tyne, we talked about where the TV series 'The Likely Lads' was filmed - I set out down the main avenue past the new crematorium..

 Meanwhile let's leave the main avenue where the roads meet in star-fashion.
 There are some pithy memorials down on the right...

 Gone and forgotten, with no-one to bring flowers?
 More than a century's passed since many were interred, relatives passed on, descendants moved away

 There are some memorials that inspire...